 Refereed Journal Articles

-Lea M, Beaupert F, Bevan N, Celermajer D, Gooding P, Minty R, Phillips E, Spivakovsky C, Steele L, Wadiwel D, & Weller P (in press, 2018) ‘A disability aware approach to torture prevention?
-Australian OPCAT ratification and improved protections for people with disability’, Australian Journal of Human Rights (accepted January 2018).
+Lea M, Beaupert F, Bevan N, Celermajer D, Gooding P, Minty R, Phillips E, Spivakovsky C, Steele L, Wadiwel D, & Weller P (2018) ‘A disability aware approach to torture prevention?
+Australian OPCAT ratification and improved protections for people with disability’, Australian Journal of Human Rights 24(1):70-96.

 Spivakovsky C (2017) ‘Governing freedom through risk: Locating the group home in the archipelago of confinement and control’, Punishment & Society 19(3): 366-383.